apache/druid/docs/content/Aggregations.md

 #### Cardinality by value

-When setting `byRow = false` (the default) it computes the cardinality of the set composed of the union of all dimension values for all the given dimensions.
+When setting `byRow` to `false` (the default) it computes the cardinality of the set composed of the union of all dimension values for all the given dimensions.

 * For a single dimension, this is equivalent to